octoblu/nanocyte-component-creators-guide/CreatorGuide.md

 }
 ```

-`”linkedTo"`: This will be used if you need to chain components together.
+`”linkedTo"`|`Array`: This will be used if you need to chain components together.
 For example:
 ```
 "rss": {
   "composedOf": {